urban-tep/DDF-SDD/source/groups/group___tep_application.rst

 Thematic Application brings a simple way to define an application of a specific aspect of the thematic.
 It specifies togheter the form of the application, its features such as the map and the layers, its data and services.

+.. req:: TS-DES-110
+	:show:

+	Data flow along with services are built into the Thematic Application inside this component.

 Dependencies
 ^^^^^^^^^^^^
 - delegates :ref:`Data <group___tep_data>` for the data management in the application with the definition of the collection and data packages references.